 REvil

 The core members of this group maintain and provide the ransomware payload.
 They also host the victim data leak/auction site, facilitate victim communication, provide payment services, and distribute the decryption key to purchasers.
-The group focuses on leveraging hackers for hire, referred to as affiliates, in order to conduct the breach, steal target data, delete backups, and infect victims’ systems with ransomware for a share of the proceeds.
+The group focuses on leveraging hackers for hire, referred to as affiliates, to conduct the breach, steal target data, delete backups, and infect victims’ systems with ransomware for a share of the proceeds.

 DarkSide